helgoboss/helgobox/doc/user-guide.md

           instantly on press.
         - **Rate:** This is how frequently the target will be hit once the timeout has passed.
 In practice it won't happen more frequently than about 30 ms (REAPER's main thread loop frequency).
+    - **Double press:** This reacts to double presses of a button (analog to double clicks with the mouse).
+    - **Single press (if hold < Max ms):** If you want to do something in response to a double press, chances are that you want to do something *else* in response to just a single press.
+The *Normal* fire mode will fire no matter what!
+That's why there's an additional *Single press* mode that will not respond to double clicks.
+Needless to say, the response happens *slightly* delayed - because ReaLearn needs to wait a bit to see if it's going to be a double press or not.
+        - **Max:** It's even possible to distinguish between single, double *and* long press.
+In order to do that, you must set the *Max* value of the *Single press* mapping to a value that is lower than the *Timeout* value of your *After timeout* mapping.
+That way you can use one button for 3 different actions!
+Example:
+            - Mapping 1 "Single press" with Max = 499ms
+            - Mapping 2 "Double press"
+            - Mapping 3 "After timeout" with Timeout = 500ms

 ### REAPER actions